ibm-cloud-docs/cephaas/faq.md

 ## FAQ about Compute
 {: #compute-faq}

-### What is FusionaaS Compute?
+### What is Fusion Compute?
 {: faq}
 {: #faq-what-is-fusionaas-compute}

-FusionaaS Compute is part of IBM's IBM Fusion as a service offering that provides fully managed Red Hat OpenShift on IBM Cloud Satellite clusters delivered on-premises.
+Fusion Compute is part of IBM's IBM Fusion as a service offering that provides fully managed Red Hat OpenShift on IBM Cloud Satellite clusters delivered on-premises.
 It combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, allowing you to run containerized workloads in your own data center while benefiting from cloud economics and IBM Site Reliability Engineering (SRE) expertise.

-### How does FusionaaS Compute differ from traditional on-premises Red Hat OpenShift?
+### How does Fusion Compute differ from traditional on-premises Red Hat OpenShift?
 {: faq}
 {: #faq-fusionaas-vs-traditional}

-FusionaaS Compute eliminates the need for large upfront capital investments and self-managed infrastructure.
+Fusion Compute eliminates the need for large upfront capital investments and self-managed infrastructure.
 IBM owns, operates, and maintains the hardware while you focus on deploying and managing your applications.
 You benefit from pay-as-you-grow pricing, automated lifecycle management by IBM SRE teams, and 24x7 monitoring without requiring deep Red Hat OpenShift and infrastructure expertise in-house.

-### How do I get started with FusionaaS Compute?
+### How do I get started with Fusion Compute?
 {: faq}
 {: #faq-how-to-get-started-compute}